-- Refugees, refugee claimants, protected persons and their family members,
+- Refugees, refugee claimants, protected persons, and their family members,

-- Some temporary resident permit holders, or
+- A temporary resident permit holder, or

 Complete Process for Canada Work Permit Visa

+A Labour Market Impact Assessment (LMIA) document that an employer in Canada may need to get before hiring a foreign worker.
 A positive LMIA will show that there is a need for a foreign worker to fill the job.
 It will also show that no Canadian worker is available to do the job.
 A positive LMIA is sometimes called a confirmation letter.

-To sum up, you should have all the documents mentioned below to apply for work permit in Canada.
+To sum up, you should have all the documents mentioned below to apply for a work permit in Canada.

-- a job offer letter,
+- A job offer letter,